Information and Registration

 Adventure Camp

-Parents are always welcome as well.
-Scouts currently in Bear or Webelos may attend with or without a guardian present, if we have enough other leaders able to attend.
-Scouts currently in Lion, Tiger, and Wolf dens (grades K-2) may only attend Adventure Camp if they are accompanied by a parent/guardian.
+Parents are welcome to attend.
+Scouts who are working towards Bear, Webelos, or Arrow of Light (3rd-5th Grade) may attend with or without a parent/guardian present, if we have enough leaders able to attend.
+Scouts working towards Tiger and Wolf (1st & 2nd Grade) MUST be accompanied by a parent/guardian.
 If you want your scout to go to Summer Camp but your attendance is an issue, let us know.
 Consult your Den Leader and the Camp Coordinator.

 - Day 1 -- Noon check-in; setup camp; Camp Drake orientation